davidgarland/types/src/compositional_type_checking/README.md

 fields from `a` not in `b`, but apply the substitution `a` to `b` for any fields that are in both.
-Then, entries like `[a := a]` are removed, and entries like `[a := a -> b]` are an occurs error-- if we didn't prevent these, it could lead to mysterious hangs, since `subst` would keep trying to expand `a` ad infinitum.
+Then, entries like `[a := a]` are removed, and entries like `[a := a -> b]` are an occurs error-- if we didn't prevent these, it could lead to mysterious hangs, since `apply` would keep trying to expand `a` ad infinitum.

 ```Haskell
 compose :: Subst -> Subst -> Infer Subst